Naees/CalcProg/README.md

 2. How do I install and run the calculator?

 You can install it from the repository or clone it.
-You must run it through the terminal.
+You must run it through the terminal or the exe file

 3. What are the keyboard shortcuts for using the calculator?

-There are currently no shortcuts but will be added if I have the time to.
+    a.
+Return (=)

+    b.
+Number inputs (numberpad & numberkeys)

+    c.
+Operators (numberkeys)

 4. How do I use the memory functions?